ahmdtaha/828j/data_sampling/readme.md

 This package pre-processes the data needed during training the networks.
 The are three main pre-processing steps (1) motion aware sampling, (2) spatial jittering, (3) channel splitting.

 Despite being trivial, spatial jittering and channel splitting are not implemented yet.
 At the current stage, architecture verification is the main task.
 So fine-tuning steps are postponsed for later project stage.
-For motion aware sampling, [pyflow, a python lib,](https://github.com/pathak22/pyflow) is used for optical flow computation.
+For motion aware sampling, [pyflow, a Cpython lib,](https://github.com/pathak22/pyflow) is used for optical flow computation.

 To prepare data, the following scripts needs to be executed